How to create a seamless video production workflow in 5 simple steps

 We recommend using project management software for this.
 A project management software like Trello will ensure transparency from your team and help managers oversee and track workflows throughout the project.

 This is the last step(s) you need to take before beginning video production.
 If your video has characters, you need to have a cast.
-Create a list of the cast you need and have it approved by everyone that needs to approve.
+Create a list of the cast you need and have it approved by everyone who needs it.

 Similarly, you’ll need video equipment.
 Make a checklist of all the equipment you’ll need.
 This will be especially helpful if you’re renting it.
 This helps ensure no piece of equipment gets missed out when filming begins.

-If you’re unsure about what kind of equipment you’ll need, here’s a list.
-You can add or take out whatever you like depending on your team’s needs.
+If you’re unsure what equipment you’ll need, here’s a list.
+Depending on your team’s needs, you can add or take out whatever you like.

 Here’s a list of the video equipment you’ll need: